vikazav/tip-calculator/README.md

-# Frontend Mentor - Tip calculator app solution
+# Tip calculator app solution

 This is a solution to the [Tip calculator app challenge on Frontend Mentor](https://www.frontendmentor.io/challenges/tip-calculator-app-ugJNGbJUX).